ASTR0NAUTJ0NES/Test/README.md

 # VotingMachine

 ## Description
-	- Simple Java Program which prints out a multiplication table to the console.
+	- Simple Java Program which prints voting results based on the data passed in.
 ## Version
 	- 1.0
 ## Author